Ranjithmaddy/myansible/README.md

 For the deploy_servers playbook:
 - Use the provided "local" inventory.
 For all others the "TechXchangeNL" inventory.
 - Use the "Hashicorp Terraform Cloud" credential you made.
+- Add an extra var "workspace" with as the value the name of your workspace

 For the other playbooks:
 - Use the TechXchangeNL inventory